xrusnack/Plant-Doctor/README.md

 # Plant Disease Classification Project

+This project is concerned with training deep learning models to identify plant diseases from leaf images.

 ## Dataset
 The dataset contains a total of 54 000 examples of 38 classes (10 healthy, 28 affected) over 14 crop species.